matepaiva/matepaiva.github.io/_posts/2016-02-07-mate-carousel-a-lightweigth-carousel.markdown

 - **carousel.config()**: returns the current config object.
 Set things on the go.

 <h3>Again: get carousel.min.js!</h3>
-It's just 2.4Kb and save a lot of time.
+It's just **2.4Kb** and saves a lot of time.
 [Download mateCarousel from it's repository on GitHub](http://github.com/matepaiva/mateCarousel).